LLENN8/Virtual-Imouto-Misaka-Chan/README.md

 ## Others

 Please note that this program uses Torch with version 2.0.1 CUDA 11.7 support.
-However, this program only implements basic Torch so it may work well, but there is no guarantee that it will work with other versions.
+However, this program only implements basic Torch so it may work well on other version, but there is no guarantee that it will work.

+to customize the data for training can be changed in intents.json, don't forget to retrain in train.py

+I am very lazy to design a gui app, so for now this is a rough look.
+I will focus more on exploring the NPL method later.